Living with COVID-19 - How to Protect Myself and Others

 Be mindful of who is at higher risk of severe disease

 It is important to be mindful of people who are at higher risk of severe disease, hospitalization and death, as well as places where they live, gather or receive care.
 When you are sick, you should avoid visiting these people and places until you are feeling better.
-If you test positive for COVID-19, you should wait 7 days from the start of symptoms, or your positive test (if no symptoms) to visit.
+If you test positive for COVID-19, you should wait to visit 7 days from the start of symptoms, or the date of your positive test (if no symptoms).

-The following people, particularly if unvaccinated or vaccinated but not boosted, are at increased risk of severe disease:
+The following people may be at increased risk of severe disease:

 - Older adults (increasing risk with each decade, especially over 60 years)